MichaelHoste/xmoto.js/README.md

   => performance.now(), Date.now() or Ticker? (see PR)
   * http://wiki.xmoto.tuxfamily.org/index.php?title=Others_tips_to_make_levels
 * Create selector of levels by name
+* Make the game playable on mobile (4 buttons or device rotation or volume buttons?)
 * Adjust a bit the camera (player more on the borders of the camera, less zoom)
 * Sounds with PixiJS Sound and play on the left/right depending on position
 * Adjust the height of the driver (less bumpy!?
 Height of sprite?
 Compare values?)